Pet education

 Be Pet Smart is a free, fun, and interactive learning experience for children aged 3 to 12 years.

-Our mission is to educate children on dog safety and responsible pet ownership.
+Our mission is to educate children on responsible pet ownership and how to safely interact with dogs.
 The program is available to all Logan education facilities, including community groups.

 Peppy and Jacky can't wait to meet you!